Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 If you're not a programmer, fear not!
 You are at the right place to learn all about XS!

-## 1. What is XS?

-XS stands for External Subroutines and it is a custom programming language that was made by Ensamble Studios.
-An XS Script can be used in an RMS and Custom Scenarios, and it is a program that can perform calculations and execute different functions and effects.

-## 2. Using an XS
+## 1. Using an XS Script

-To use an XS:
+To use an XS script:

 1. Make sure you can see file extensions.
 That means that every file on your computer should have a name that looks something like `filename.ext`.
 If you can see file extensions, then proceed to step 2.
 If not, then follow these steps: